elythh/nixvim/.github/README.md

 ## Installing into NixOS configuration

-Your `nixvim` flake will output a derivation that you can easily include in either `home.packages` for `home-manager`, or `environment.systemPackages` for `NixOS`.
+This  `nixvim` flake will output a derivation that you can easily include in either `home.packages` for `home-manager`, or `environment.systemPackages` for `NixOS`.
 Or whatever happens with darwin?

-You can add your `nixvim` configuration as an input to your `NixOS` configuration like:
+You can add my `nixvim` configuration as an input to your `NixOS` configuration like:
 ```nix
 {
  inputs = {